Skip to content

 resMerge

-Intelligently merges the specified data object into the response content.
+Intelligently merges specified data objects into the response body, suitable for modifying partial parameters without affecting the remaining content.
 Supports the following response types:

-• JSON (response content-type contains the json keyword)
+• JSON (response content-type contains the keyword json)

-• JSONP (response content-type is empty or contains the html/javascript keywords)
+• JSONP (response content-type is null or contains the keywords html/javascript)

 Rule Syntax